The Christmas Tree Ship

 by Cris Kohl and Joan Forsberg

-This book will soon (late 2020) be available as an AudioBook from Amazon and other outlets
+Since late 2020, this popular book is also available as an AudioBook from Amazon and other outlets

 From the Amazon.com web site:

 Reviewed in the United States on January 23, 2018

 A legend of the great lakes, the famous Christmas tree ship, the Rouse Simmons sank in Lake Michigan in 1912.
 I first heard of this ship when I moved to Kewaunee and my sons checked out a nice “Christmas Tree Ship” children’s book at Christmas.
 I thought it would be a happy Christmas story, but as I read the end of the book to the boys I was crying.
 You mean Captain Santa does not make it back to his wife and three daughters?
 Cue the tears.

 The Christmas Tree Ship adult book gives great historical detail about Christmas trees, the use of Christmas tree ships, Captain Herman Schuenemann, the Rouse Simmons, the sinking of the ship, and its rediscovery in the 1970’s.
 It also discusses the current Christmas tree ships that keep up the tradition in Chicago.

 I was interested to learn in this book that Christmas tree ships were kind of a nostalgic tradition even in 1912.
 Instead of just buying a Christmas tree at a lot or on a sidewalk, it was a family tradition to go down to the Chicago River and select a tree from a schooner, which had become a rare sight on Lake Michigan at this time.